loopbackio/loopback.io/pages/en/lb2/Exposing-models-over-REST.md

 By default, scaffolded applications expose models over REST using the `loopback.rest` router.

 {% include important.html content="

-If your application is scaffolded using `apic loopback`, LoopBack will automatically set up REST middleware and register public models.
+If you created your application using the [application generator](Application-generator.html), LoopBack will automatically set up REST middleware and register public models.
 You don't need to do anything additional.
 " %}

 To manually expose a model over REST with the `loopback.rest` router, use the following code, for example: